- Chart

 - Exposure to commodity price volatility

-- Dependence on weather conditions
+- Dependence on large-scale agricultural inputs

 Opportunities